alexvictoor/react-tdd-handson/README.md

     expect(wrapper.find(Header)).to.have.length(1);

-Make it green!
+Do not change the test but make it pass!

 **Note:**
 Notice in previous test the usage of Enzyme's shallow feature.
 When shallow rendering a "Comment" the embedded "Header" is not rendered.
-Indeed there is no browser involve in the test, not even ant fake DOM.
+Indeed there is no browser involve in the test, not even a fake DOM implementation such as jsDom.
 If you replace "shallow" by "mount", everything will be rendered (here using library jsDom that does not require any browser, not even PhantomJS).

 # Step 4
 Unskip test "should generate content" and make it pass
+(like in the previous step, do not modify the test itself)

 **Tips**
 React inject in "props" a special property "children"